On the anticyclotomic Iwasawa main conjecture for modular forms: Introduction

-The main result of this paper is to prove under certain hypotheses an one-sided divisibility result towards the anticyclotomic main conjecture asserting an equality between the characteristic power series $\Ch_\Lam\Sel(\cK_\infty,A_f)$ and the \padic $L$-function $L_p(K_\infty,f)$.
+The main result of this paper is to prove under certain hypotheses a one-sided divisibility result towards the anticyclotomic main conjecture asserting an equality between the characteristic power series $\Ch_\Lam\Sel(\cK_\infty,A_f)^{\vee}$ and the \padic $L$-function $L_p(K_\infty,f)$.
 To describe our hypotheses explicitly, we need to introduce some notation.
 Let $\bar\rho_{f}$ be the residual Galois representation of $\rho_{f}$.
-Throughout, we assume that the prime $p$ satisfies the following hypothesis: \begin{hypCR} \begin{mylist} \item $p>k+1$ and $\#(\Fp^\x)^{k-1}>5$, \item The restriction of $\bar\rho_{f}$ to the absolute Galois group of $\Q(\sqrt{(-1)^\frac{p-1}{2}p})$ is absolutely irreducible, \item $\bar\rho_f$ is ramified at $\ell$ if either (i) $\ell\mid N^-$ and $\ell^2\con 1\pmod{p}$ or (ii) $\ell\parallel N^+$ and $\ell\con 1\pmod{p}$, \item $\bar\rho_{f}$ restricted to the inertia group of $\Q_{\ell}$ is irreducible if $\ell^2\mid N$ and $\ell\con -1\pmod{p}$. \end{mylist} \end{hypCR} We will further assume \beqcd{PO}\text{ $\bfa_p(f)^2\not \con 1\pmod{p}$ if $k=2$.}\eeqcd \begin{I_remark}\begin{mylist}\item Under the hypothesis \CR, it is proved in \cite[\proposition 6.2]{Hsieh_Chida} that if we further assume $\bar\rho_f$ is ramified at all primes dividing $N^-$. \item (CR${}^+$2) implies that the definition of the Selmer group $\Sel(K_\infty,A_f)$ does not depend on the choice of the lattice $T_f$. \item \eqref{PO} implies that $e_p(f,\bfone)\not\con 0\pmod{p}$, where $\bfone$ is the trivial character.
-This is an analogue in higher weight case of \cite[Assumption 2.15]{BD:Duke:DerivedMT}. \item Since $N^->1$ is square-free, $f$ can not be a CM form, and hence the hypothesis \CR\, holds for all but finitely many primes $p$. \end{mylist} \end{I_remark}
+Throughout, we assume that the prime $p$ satisfies the following hypothesis: \begin{hypCR} \begin{mylist} \item $p>k+1$ and $\#(\Fp^\x)^{k-1}>5$, \item The restriction of $\bar\rho_{f}$ to the absolute Galois group of $\Q(\sqrt{(-1)^\frac{p-1}{2}p})$ is absolutely irreducible, \item $\bar\rho_f$ is ramified at $\ell$ if either of the following holds: \end{mylist} \end{hypCR} We will further assume \beqcd{PO}\text{ $\bfa_p(f)^2\not \con 1\pmod{p}$ if $k=2$.}\eeqcd \begin{I_remark}\begin{mylist}\item Under the hypothesis \CR, it is proved in \cite[\proposition 6.1]{Hsieh_Chida} that if we further assume $\bar\rho_f$ is ramified at all primes dividing $N^-$. \item \CR (2) implies that the definition of the Selmer group $\Sel(K_\infty,A_f)$ does not depend on the choice of the lattice $T_f$. \item Note that \eqref{PO} is indeed equivalent to saying that $\alpha_p(f)^2\not \con 1\pmod{p}$.
+Moreover, it implies that $e_p(f,\bfone)\not\con 0\pmod{p}$, where $\bfone$ is the trivial character.
+When $f$ is attached to an elliptic curve over $\Q$, the same hypothesis is also used in \cite[Assumption 2.15 and Proposition 2.16] {BD:Duke:DerivedMT}. \item Since $N^->1$ is square-free, $f$ can not be a CM form, and hence the hypothesis \CR\, holds for all but finitely many primes $p$ (but it is not known if there are infinitely many ordinary primes for a given modular form $f$). \item The assumption that $\bar\rho_f$ is ramified at $\ell\divides N^+$ can be weakened by the work \cite{KPW}. \end{mylist} \end{I_remark}

 \begin{I_thm} With the hypotheses \CR\,and \eqref{PO} for the prime $p$, we have